PhE/pygido/README.rst

   Each branch has its own dependencies.
 I want 2 different docker image ready to launch in a single command.

+* The laptop I am working on is not mine.
+I want to be able to write code with a graphical IDE.

 Install
 -------------